 Help manage projects, be a technical advisor, lead a crew, design restoration solutions, cook, manage tools, or help us with your first aid or photography skills.
 Bring your skills with you or learn with us.
 WRV offers leadership and technical training, as well as mentoring by experienced leaders.
 NO EXPERIENCE NECESSARY.
 The desire to be a leader is the only requirement.

 New for our 20th Year!
 WRV will be holding two fun and informative training weekends in March 2019 for all volunteer leadership roles:

 Crew Leaders motivate, guide, and instruct volunteers in effective, safe and enjoyable ecological restoration projects.
 WRV provides the training for each Crew Leader to fulfill our mission to heal the land and build community.
 More info

-Become a Lead Cook or a Cook Team member!
+Become a Lead Cook!
 The Lead Cook is the designer and driver behind the camp setup, menu creation, meals, meal cleanup, and food-related support for volunteers on a project.
 The Lead Cook works with the project leadership and Cook Team members to create a healthy menu that fits the budget, number of helping hands, meat and vegetarian needs, and food safety requirements.
 More info

 Tool managers are responsible for selecting, organizing, transporting, and managing tools and equipment for projects and returning them to WRV clean and organized.
 More info